Frequent topics in my work

 How much do you charge for a session?

-On my booking page you will also find packages that offer a 10% or 20% discount.
+On my booking page you will also find packages for individual therapy that offer a 10% or 20% discount.

 Does the public health insurance in Germany cover your counselling?